suulperi/csv-service/lab/deploy-normal/README.md

 There are two ways to create a persistent volume:

 1. Create from a yaml-file: `oc create -f pvc/csv-claim.yaml`.
-Before you create the claim edit the __claim name__ in the file to suit your csv-claim and project name.

 2. Use the web console: _Project Overview -> Storage -> Create Storage_.
 On the
 page give it a __Name__ (csv-claim) and select __Access Mode__, in